Three New Monforts Units Set To Double Bed Linen Output For India’s Himatsingka Linens

-The latest Monforts include a10 chamber Montex 6500 stenter, a Monfortex 8000, and a Thermex CDR with E-Control; all three units feature a fabric working width of 3200 mm.
+The latest Monforts includes a 10 chamber Montex 6500 stenter, a Monfortex 8000, and a Thermex CDR with E-Control; all three units feature a fabric working width of 3,200 millimeters.

 The three new machines are all German-built and are being installed by Monforts’ representative for India, ATE Enterprises Private Ltd.